learn-co-curriculum/dsc-mongodb/README.md

 In this lesson, we'll learn about the popular NoSQL Database **_MongoDB_**, including how to install it on our machine, connect to a mongo database, add how to use it to **_C_**reate / **_R_**ead / **_U_**pdate / **_D_**elete (**CRUD**) data!

+## Objectives
+You will be able to:
+-  Use MongoDB, a popular NoSQL database
+-  Create, Read, Update, and Delete Information in MongoDB

 ## Installing and Running MongoDB

 This part is easy--in order to install mongoDB, we'll use our favorite package manager, conda!
 This part works the same, regardless of what operating system you're running.